kaltura/playkit-js-navigation/README.md

 ## Documentation

-Navigation plugin configuration can been found here:
+Navigation plugin configuration can be found here:

 - **[Configuration](#configuration)**